devopstf/glabctl/README.md

 1. ``make resolve-dependencies``
 2. ``make install``

-If you don't have permission or don't want to use 'root' user explicitly, try using ``sudo`` instead.
+If **you don't have permission or don't want to use 'root' user explicitly**, try using ``sudo`` instead.
 Take in consideration that you'll need to execute them in the following form:
 1. ``sudo su -c "make resolve-dependencies"``
 2. ``sudo su -c "make install"``